rcarver/orel/README.md

 ## Integration

-Orel is built on top of Arel, which uses ActiveRecord.
+Orel is built on top of Arel, which uses ActiveRecord connection adapters.
+It is compatible with ActiveModel::Naming and borrows support for other basic functionality from ActiveModel.

 ## Status